bagisto/bagisto-docs/create_package.md

 ```

 ![view-route-creation](assets/images/Bagisto_Docs_Images/PackageDevelopment/view-route-creation.png){: .screenshot-dimension .center}

+If everythings goes well you can run composer dump-autoload so laravel detects the new route files and works othwerway it wont work and will return NotFound Exception.

 Now, you can append ‘hello-world’ to your local path in the browser's url to see the output.